v-poghosyan/pricealert/README.md

-# pricealert
+# Water Me

-Simple product URL web scraper and a notification system for on-going sales.
+API and web-app for watering your plants automatically using a Raspberry Pi and, optionally, moisture sensors.